Chilpancingo: Economy

 In 1869, the Autonomous University of Guerrero was established in Chilpancingo; it still plays a considerable role in the local economy.

 The city is a producer of processed foods and alcoholic beverages, and is a market for maize, sugarcane, bananas, livestock, and lumber produced in the region.

 Archaeology

-"Pezuapan" is an archaeological site located in Chilpancingo city.
+Pezuapan is an archaeological site located in the city of Chilpancingo.
 It sits on the eastern slope of the Chilpancingo valley.
-The archaeological vestiges found at the site cover the total area of 4000 m2.
+The archaeological vestiges found at the site cover the total area of 4000 m².
 The dates are from 650 AD to 1150 AD.

 Other archaeological sites found in this area of Guerrero are: